 Hover also includes flight-logging features that you can save and send to yourself.

 This feature isn’t unique to Hover, but it means you can avoid downloading yet another app to log your flights.
+Both for ios and android phones, this is one of the best drone apps out there.

 8. Google Maps